-This is planned as the replacement ukulele for my brother – if you haven’t yet, check the description of No. 21 – Wana’ao to find out more.
+This is planned as the replacement ukulele for my brother – check the description of No. 21 – Wana’ao to find out more.

 I was able to get some nice pieces of plum wood from one of my favorite sawyers and I found a lovely piece of cedar that was exactly the right size (check the picture on the right).
 However, I’ve been playing the Wana’ao a lot lately and have been so pleased with the color, glow and fantastic sound of the baked spruce that I decided to use a piece of the same wood on this one.

 On a side note, I found the invoice for the bubinga I bought back in 2008, so I could actually apply for export/import of the Wana’ao from Europe to the US.
 I don’t know if I want to bother with the hassle, so I’m simply going to continue with this build as if it were my calling card in Hawaii.
 But the Wana’ao would certainly fit the bill as well.

 No. 25 – Jenny – Tenor ukulele, spruce/mahogany

 Jenny is coming along nicely, now that I have had the time to continue working on her.

 After struggling with the exact alignment of the original mahogany neck, I decided to put that neck away and make a new one, this time in alder, my standard neck wood.
 I also decided to use a piece of rosewood for the fretboard instead of ovangkol.
 So this will be the first instrument where the list of “ingredients” on the label isn’t quite correct, as the Mh Ov for neck and fretboard would actually have to be Al Rw.

 All that’s left is to complete the polishing, let the finish cure, glue on the bridge and attach the tuning machines.
 So, it could be a couple weeks, or a couple months… depending on the weather.